Raymond Borg

 Raymond Lawrence Adolf Borg (born 14 October 1930) was a Maltese businessman active in Australia and Canada during the second half of the 20th Century.

-His career became embroiled in major corporate scandals beginning in the early 1960s, playing a key role in one of the largest corporate bankruptcy in Australian history.

-After serving time in prison for fraud, he fled to Toronto where he built up North America's largest medical waste incineration and transportation company.
-His whereabouts beyond 1993 are unclear.
+His career became embroiled in major corporate scandals beginning in the early 1960s.
+He played a key role in the downfall of Reid Murray, which lead to the largest bankruptcy in Australian history at the time.
+After serving prison time he fled to Toronto where he built up North America's largest medical waste incineration and transportation company.